 A Daylong Celebration of Books

 The Orlando Book Festival is a day-long celebration of books at the Orlando Public Library.
-New York Times bestseller S. Jae-Jones, author of Wintersong, will kick off the day with an opening keynote.
 Join us for panels, writing workshops, book signings, and more from bestselling authors from all over the country.
-Enjoy a closing keynote address from New York Times bestseller David Baldacci.
+Enjoy opening and closing keynotes from New York Times bestselling authors Dhonielle Clayton and Tim Dorsey.

 This event is free and open to the public.
-Tickets are not required, but RSVP on Facebook to see updates and ask questions.
+Tickets are not required.
+RSVP on Facebook to receive updates.

 |For Readers & Writers|

 |10 a.m. - 2p.m.||Literary Organization Tables|

 |11-11:50 a.m.||Panel and Workshop, Session 1|

 |12-12:50 p.m.||Panel and Workshop, Session 2|